strackovski/strackovski-gallery/readme.md

 License
 ----
 Designed and implemented by Vladimir Stračkovski, 2015.
 Use freely, as long as you use your own graphic template.
-For more information please contact owner of this repository.
 For content information and license on http://www.strackovski.com/ please consult legal notice on the web site.